Germain-D/BooksRendezVous/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+## 🙏 Credits

+This project was inspired by and built upon the work of [@yoanbernabeu](https://github.com/yoanbernabeu), particularly the [lectures repository](https://github.com/yoanbernabeu/lectures).
+The overall architecture and approach were influenced by his excellent work on book and reading management applications.

 ## 📝 License

 This project is open source and available under the [MIT License](LICENSE).